 Since 1965, there have been 38 declarations issued for Wisconsin.
-Sauk County was included in four disaster declarations and one emergency declaration.
+Sauk County was included in 8 disaster declarations and two emergency declarations.

-Major Disaster Declaration A major disaster declaration was issued for Sauk County, along with other counties, in 2000, 2007, 2008, and 2018 (Table 5-6).
+Major Disaster Declaration A major disaster declaration was issued for Sauk County, along with other counties, in 1992, 1993, 2000, 2004, 2007, 2008, 2018, and 2020 (Table 5-7).

 Emergency Declaration In 2005, an emergency declaration was issued for all 72 counties in the state as part of the nationwide response to Hurricane Katrina.
+In 2020, an emergency declaration was issued for all 72 counties in the state as part of the nationwide response to Covid-19 Pandemic.
+A second emergency declaration was issued in 2020 related to the Covid pandemic.